Incoming Students and Families FAQ

 - The insurance requirement is different from the health fee.

-- The insurance requirement has been instituted to support students in their academic pursuits.
-Specifically, having health insurance is a way to reduce the financial risk associated with medical and/or psychological care while attending school.
+- Having health insurance is a way to reduce the financial risk associated with medical and/or psychological care while attending school.
 It is also to ensure that students who need medical care beyond what the campus resources can provide - whether for physical or mental health – will have access to such care.
 Students who do not obtain proper health care can affect the larger campus community in classrooms, residence halls and other public places, as well as through personal relationships on a college campus.

-- Students have the option of waiving this requirement if they present proof of adequate coverage; alternatively, students can acquire affordable health coverage under a plan sponsored by the University and administered by Consolidated Health Plans, a Berkshire Hathaway Company.
+- Students have the option of waiving this requirement if they present proof of adequate coverage; alternatively, students can acquire affordable health coverage under a plan sponsored by the University and administered by Health Plans, Inc.

 - A student’s health insurance company is never billed for services covered by the health fee.
 However, Health Services provides some services that are not covered by the health fee.
 If requested, these chargeable services can be billed to an individual’s insurance company.
 When the required health fee is combined with a student's health insurance or benefits plan, a student is provided a complete health care package, thereby significantly reducing the risk of an unwanted interruption in his or her academic work.